 Security: Verifying Webhook Signatures

-Every webhook request includes an X-Webhook-Signature header.
+Every webhook request includes an X-WhereParcel-Signature header.
 Always verify this signature to ensure the request came from WhereParcel:

 const crypto = require('crypto');